joanllobera/sbn-tutorial/README.txt

 b) import ADAPT
 c) import timepath4unity.package

 NOTE: in timepath4unity,
 TPAction and TPPerception, which are part of the package, are already existing in the tutorial.
 These files are where the action and perception methods are defined, and there are custom definitions for the demo.

 Therefore, in the import process they are renamed as TPACtion 1.cs
 TPPerception 1.cs
 the simplest is to delete the, and keep the previous files, since the tutorial version contains custom method definitions apropriate ofr hte demo.
+TODO: THIS IS CORRECTED; RIGHT?
+RECHECK

+NOTE2:

+how to debug the timepath4unitypackage INSIDE the timepath4unitydemo:

+a) remove (or rename)  Assets/timepath4unity/timepath4unity.dll
+b) copy the folder \code\timepath4unitytest\Assets\timepath4unity\timepath4unity2compile in Assets/timepath4unity

+then, recopy it back, and recompile, and update the git status.
+IMPORTANT make sure to NEVER include the timepath4unity2compile folder in the git commit of timepath4unitydemo